 "Murdered the owner?"

 ""Yes, if you could open the trunk of your car, please."
-And the woman goes and opens the trunk, revealing nothing but an empty trunk."
+And the woman goes and opens the trunk, but its empty."

 ""Is this your car, ma'am?"
 And he's all fucking confused when she tells him yes, and gives him her license and registration.
 He's just floored, not knowing what to make of it, and quickly apologizes to her.
 "Thank you ma'am.
 I'm sorry; one of my officers told me you didn't have a license, that you stole this car, and that you murdered and hacked up the owner.""